valpackett/cssprefixer/README.md

 ## How to use ##
 ### From console ###
 Like this:
-`cssprefixer.py my1.css my2.css --minify > result.css`
+`cssprefixer my1.css my2.css --minify > result.css`

 ### From Python ###
     import cssprefixer